Arianne Zucker Leaving ‘Days Of Our Lives’ – When Will Nicole Brady Exit Salem?

 “Two years ago, I was contemplating making the shift.
 I know there are a thousand girls who would take my job in a second, for me, it is my time to go.”

 Zucker’s contract with Days Of Our Lives ends in April 2017.
 Since the soap opera films several months in advance, fans will continue to see Nicole until this fall.
 Arianne has decided not to renew her contract and Salem is going to say goodbye to Nicole Brady.
 Although some characters are recast, like Jade Michaels (formerly Paige Searcy and currently Gabrielle Haugh), others are not.
 One example is Jen Lilley, who played Theresa Donovan on DOOL.
-Her exit storyline was a bit crazy, but also brought out how much the character had changed from her bad girl ways.
+Her exit storyline was a bit crazy but also brought out how much the character had changed from her bad girl ways.
 She left to protect Brady and their son, Tate.
 Hopefully, the writers will give Nicole an exit storyline that will permanently reunite her with her biological daughter.

 As previously reported by the Inquisitr, the actress who plays Nicole Walker spoke to TV Guide about baby Holly, Eric Brady (Greg Vaughan), and staying on a soap opera for so long.
 As for the kidnapping storyline, Zucker explained that mothers who watch the show should understand where Nicole is coming from and why she is taking her daughter from Chloe.